 247Mbps

-That doesn’t mean they’re necessarily the fastest each is capable of – for most of the RootMetrics results the speeds here were only tested in London for one thing, while Three’s result is its 95th percentile speed rather than the very top one (which wasn’t disclosed).
+That doesn’t mean they’re necessarily the fastest each is capable of, especially as the RootMetrics results here are the 95th percentile speed rather than the very top one (which wasn’t disclosed).

 Still, the speeds in the chart above should be towards the very top end of what you can expect from these networks at the time of writing.